 During 2016-2017 academic year, we are searching for three tenure track faculty.
 Click links below to learn about each position.

 Our undergraduate program provides a strong and broad foundation in the science of psychology.
-We design our curriculum to support a wide range of student goals, and we offer many opportunities for involvement and hands-on experiences outside the classroom.
+With approximately 500 majors, we design our curriculum to support a wide range of student goals, and we offer many opportunities for involvement and hands-on experiences outside the classroom.

 Learn more about our bachelor's degrees in psychology.

 In addition, students in any of our doctoral programs can earn a concentration in developmental cognitive neuroscience.